opentrustlabs/opentrust-identity/README.md

 !!!!!!!!!!!!!
 IMPORTANT  !!!!!!!!!!!!!!!!!!

-The first important thing to note about Opensearch is that is has quite a few strict rules about who can create indexes or create aliases on indexes, and who is allow to create, read, update, and delete data from those indexes.
+The first important thing to note about Opensearch is that is has quite a few strict rules about who can create indexes or create aliases on indexes, and who is allowed to create, read, update, and delete data from those indexes.
 While it is outside the scope of this tool, you want to make sure you configure users who have the appropriate permissions for their use.